-(New South Wales).
+(New South Wales) founded.
 He had five sons and five daughters.
-Lindemans had acquired knowledge of viticulture through visits to German and French wine regions.
-He planted near the Paterson River on 40 hectares Sémillon, which was then called Hunter River Riesling.
-He called the place Cawarra, which in the native language means "beside running water".
-Lindeman had the idealistic attitude to curb the then rampant drunkenness among immigrants by consuming wine instead of brandy and also propagated the great health value of the wine.
-A few years later, the first winery was built.
+Lindemans had acquired knowledge of viticulture by visiting German and French wine-growing regions.
+He planted 40 acres of Sémillon near the Paterson River, which was then known as the Hunter River Riesling.
+He named the place Cawarra, which means "next to running water" in the native language.
+Lindeman had the idealistic attitude to curb the then rampant drinking among immigrants by enjoying wine instead of brandy and also propagated the great health value of wine.
+The first winery was built a few years later.
 The first exported wine was called "Cawarra Claret".
-The Lindemans wines caused a stir in the following years at events in London and Bordeaux.
-In 1879, John Lindeman joined three of his sons, who continued to operate after his death three years later.
-The winery was long owned by the family and was bought in 1971 by Philip Morris.
-From 1990 it belonged to Southcorp, the 2005 of the multi Foster's
+The Lindemans wines attracted attention at events in London and Bordeaux in the following years.
+In 1879, John Lindeman partnered with three of his sons, who continued to operate three years later after his death.
+The winery remained in the family for a long time and was only bought by Philip Morris in 1971.
+From 1990 it belonged to Southcorp, the 2005 multi Foster's

 was acquired.
-In May 2011, this company stored all its wine activities in its own company listed on the stock exchange Treasury Wine Estates
+In May 2011, he stored all wine activities in his own company, which is listed on the stock exchange Treasury Wine Estates

-The company's sites are located in three states today.
-In 1912, the McDonald family bought the Ben Ean and Steven vineyards in Pokolbin,
+The company is currently located in three states.
+In 1912, the McDonald family bought the Ben Ean and Steven vineyards in Pokolbin

-Upper Hunter Valley (New South Wales).
-Mid-1960s were in Coonawarra
+in the Upper Hunter Valley (New South Wales) area.
+In the mid 1960s Coonawarra

-(South Australia) first acquired vineyards, today they cover over 200 acres.
-From the late 1960s were in Padthaway
+(South Australia) first acquired vineyards, today they cover over 200 hectares.
+From the late 1960s onwards Padthaway

-(South Australia) first vineyards purchased, which today have grown to 1,100 hectares.
-In 1973, a winery was built in Karadoc
+(South Australia) bought the first vineyards that have now grown to 1,100 hectares.
+In 1973 a winery was built in Karadoc

-near the city of Mildura (Victoria), where today is the headquarters of the company.
-There are also grapes from contract winegrowers purchased.
-From the area Coonawarra come the red wines "Limestone Ridge" (80% Shiraz, 20% Cabernet Sauvignon), "Pyrus" (Cabernet Sauvignon, Merlot, Malbec, Cabernet Franc) and "St. George "(Lagenwein from CS).
-The most famous white wine is "Bin 65 Chardonnay" from Karadoc, which produces one million boxes a year.
-Others are Semillon from the Hunter Valley and Riesling from Padthaway.
-The winery in Corowa
+near the city of Mildura (Victoria), where the company's headquarters are now.
+Grapes are also purchased from contract winemakers.
+The red wines "Limestone Ridge" (80% Shiraz, 20% Cabernet Sauvignon), "Pyrus" (Cabernet Sauvignon, Merlot, Malbec, Cabernet Franc) and "St. George ”(layered wine from CS).
+The most famous white wine is "Bin 65 Chardonnay" from Karadoc, of which a million boxes are produced every year.
+Others are Sémillon from the Hunter Valley and Riesling from Padthaway.
+In the winery in Corowa

-(New South Wales), founded in 1877, produces only fortified wines.
+(New South Wales), founded in 1877, only fortified wines are produced.